 Once we had registered at the reception hall, we were ushered through a paved pathway toward the Pool Lagoon suites where we will be staying.

-As it was summer and the weather is dry and all, small piles of dead leaves lay scattered in the sheltered corners of the gardens, some on top of the green grass, and a few on the pavement where they crackled under our feet.
+As it was summer and the weather was dry and all, small piles of dead leaves lay scattered in the sheltered corners of the gardens, some on top of the green grass, and a few on the pavement where they crackled under our feet.
 It was understandable.
 Something as massive as Pulchra’s greenery can be tricky to maintain.
 It gave the resort a distinct identity though.
 It made the resort looked unabashedly genuine, down-to-earth — the exact opposite of pretentious.

 Apart from the Pool Lagoon suites, Pulchra also has the Pool Garden Villa, Seafront Jacuzzi Villa, Two-Bedroom Pool Villa, and Lagoon Suite (without pool).
 The most expensive one, the Seafront Jacuzzi Villa, is priced at $720/night (P37,000).
 The Lagoon Suite, being the most affordable type of room, costs $320/night (P16,000).